SaadmanHasan/SPL/README.md

 After successfully compiling the program, an executable file named `SPL` will be created in your directory.
 To run it, use the following command:

 `./SPL <path_to_your_graph_file>`

+A sample input and its corresponding output are provide in input.txt and output.txt, respectively.